nextflow-io/crg-course-nov16/README.md

 docker login
 ```

-Tag the image with your Docker username account
+Tag the image with your Docker username account:

 ```
 docker tag my-image <user-name>/my-image
 ```

-Finally push to the Docker Hub
+Finally push it to the Docker Hub:

 ```
 docker push <user-name>/my-image